Shani Mootoo

-Shani Mootoo, writer, visual artist and video maker, was born in Dublin, Ireland, in 1957 to Trinidadian parents.
+Shani Mootoo is a Trinidadian-Canadian writer, visual artist and video maker.
+She was born in Dublin, Ireland, in 1957 to Trinidadian parents.
 She grew up in Trinidad and relocated at the age of 19 to Vancouver, British Columbia, Canada.
 She currently lives in Toronto, Ontario, Canada.

 Biography

 Early life and education

 At an early age Mootoo showed a talent for drawing, painting, and writing, and expressed interest in becoming an artist at the age of 10.
 Her early efforts were encouraged by her mother Indra (née Samaroo).
-Mootoo's father, Ramesh Mootoo, was a medical family doctor and Trinidadian politician; much of Shani Mootoo's personal and literary life has been focused on political activism.
-According to Mootoo, her parents were upset by some of her earliest poems because they described love between two men or love between two women.
-She has also said that her parents worried for what those themes might mean for her future, which is why she put her words away and chose to paint instead.
-She claims that she came back to writing accidentally and expressed a worry that she was not a writer but a painter first.
-As an adult, Mootoo has discussed being sexually assaulted by one of her grandfather's friends.
+Her father, Ramesh Mootoo, was a medical family doctor and Trinidadian politician.
+Much of Shani Mootoo's personal and literary life has been focused on political activism.
+According to Mootoo, her parents were upset by some of her earliest poems because they described love between two men or between two women.
+She has said that her parents worried for what those themes might mean for her future, which is why she put her words away and chose to paint instead.
+She claims that she came back to writing accidentally, and expressed a worry that she was not a writer but a painter first.
+Mootoo has discussed being sexually assaulted by one of her grandfather's friends.

 Mootoo earned a Fine Arts BFA Degree at the University of Western Ontario in 1980 and an MA in English and Theatre from the University of Guelph, 2010.
 As a multimedia visual artist in Vancouver and New York City, where she lived from 1994 to 1999, she explored in her paintings, photographs and videos themes of gender, sexuality, and race.
-The themes of her work resonated with Mootoo's experiences as an adolescent in Trinidad and as an immigrant adult in Canada.
+The themes of her work resonated with her experiences as an adolescent in Trinidad and as an immigrant adult in Canada.
 Her visual art and video work have traveled and been acclaimed internationally.
 She is now teaching the Creative Writing Program at the University of Toronto.